-40 Years Ago: David Crosby and Graham Nash Go the Duo Route on ‘Wind on the Water’
+When David Crosby and Graham Nash Became a Duo Again with ‘Wind on the Water’

 As a direct inverse of the contentiousness and negativity that had surrounded attempts to work on a CSNY follow-up album, the atmosphere inside the studio and out while making the record was wholly positive.
 The two men even decided to move in together, sharing a bungalow at the chic Chateau Marmont off the Sunset Strip in Hollywood.
 “Making the album Wind on the Water was a pleasure from start to finish,” Nash wrote in his autobiography Wild Tales.
 "It was one of our finest efforts.
 David was in excellent session shape and the band were consummate pros.”